conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 {% endhighlight %}

-*cmake.build()* executes build tool depending on CMake [generator](https://cmake.org/cmake/help/v3.13/manual/cmake-generators.7.html), it might be [MSBuild](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild?view=vs-2017), [GNU Make](https://www.gnu.org/software/make/), [Ninja](https://ninja-build.org/), etc. This is a really nice, as we don't have to deal with platform-specific details on how to build prject.
-As a counterexample, many projects still use different build systems to compile for various platforms, like Visual Studio solutions are used on Windows, and makefiles otherwise - for such projects recipes need to have several implementations of the [build](https://docs.conan.io/en/latest/reference/conanfile/methods.html#build) method, with handling of all options, ofcourse.
+*cmake.build()* executes build tool depending on CMake [generator](https://cmake.org/cmake/help/v3.13/manual/cmake-generators.7.html), it might be [MSBuild](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild?view=vs-2017), [GNU Make](https://www.gnu.org/software/make/), [Ninja](https://ninja-build.org/), etc. This is really nice, as we don't have to deal with platform-specific details on how to build a project.
+As a counterexample, many projects still use different build systems to compile for various platforms, like Visual Studio solutions are used on Windows, and makefiles otherwise - for such projects recipes need to have several implementations of the [build](https://docs.conan.io/en/latest/reference/conanfile/methods.html#build) method, with the handling of all options, of course.

 Moreover, [package](https://docs.conan.io/en/latest/reference/conanfile/methods.html#package) method of our recipe is also very simple: